Content Marketing:

 Truist Bill Pay #1

-In the world of Truist Bill Pay, beating banality means cutting corporate speak on the front end of content—and leading with a simple, emotional concept.
+In the world of Truist Bill Pay, beating banality means cutting corporate speak on the front end of content—leading with a simple, emotional concept.

 "Two words of relief: "Bills paid," says the feature headline.

 Any bank can lead with a benefit spoken in the vernacular.
-But when you can tap into something universal, something weighing on the mind of every individual—you can position your product emotionally in the minds of your prospect audience.
+But when you can tap into something universal, something weighing on the mind of every individual—you can position your product emotionally in the minds of your prospects.

 Truist Bill Pay #2